djpilot802/INTL/INTL Meeting Script.md

 ## To the Secretary...

-Prior to the meeting, ask for volunteers, or just call on people in the moment - up to you:
+>Prior to the meeting, ask for volunteers, or just call on people in the moment - up to you:
+>

-- How it Works
+>- How it Works
-- The Traditions
+>- The Traditions
-- The Daily Reflection
+>- The Daily Reflection
-- The Promises
+>- The Promises
-- Chips
+>- Chips

 # It's Not Too Late Meeting Script